t0rt3ll1n0/lamerate/CamHunter/README.md

 ```shell
 python3 CamHunter.py
 ```
-- [x] You can use CamHunter in termux but be sure to change the useragents!!
+- [x] You can use CamHunter in: Windows, Linux, MacOS, Android, tostapaneOS and mio zio